 Japan has suspended the entry of all non-resident foreign nationals, so travel to Japan for tourism is not possible just yet.
 You can only enter Japan if you're a Japanese citizen or have a valid Japanese residence card with a re-entry permit.
 All arrivals, including those who are fully vaccinated, must quarantine (length of quarantine depends on a variety of factors).

 For full details and exemptions, see Japanese Ministry of Foreign Affairs.

 Under normal circumstances most nationals from countries including the UK, Europe, Australia, NZ, Canada, USA, Scandinavia and Brazil would receive a 90-day visa on arrival for free, but this exemption has been temporarily suspended due to the pandemic.

 Travellers who can enter Japan must present a written pledge form and quarantine questionnaire to officials on arrival.

 NEGATIVE COVID RESULT

-Travellers entering Japan must present a negative Covid test taken 72 hours before departure.
+Travellers entering Japan must present a negative Covid PCR test taken within 72 hours before departure.